-Wedding dresses are items often ordered up to a year in advance, with brides only getting their physical hands on their gowns a few weeks before their wedding day.
+Wedding dresses are ordered up to a year in advance, with brides only getting their physical hands on their gowns a few weeks before their wedding day.
 That means for a lot of brides reading this post, it’s likely that their wedding dress is currently with the designer being made and tailored.

 If you’re worried about not receiving your dress in time for your wedding then there are a few things you can do to check on the timeframe: